Drama (Spanish TV series)

-Drama is a Spanish streaming television series produced by RTVE and El Terrat which stars Elisabet Casanova, Artur Busquets and Júlia Bonjoch.
+Drama is a Spanish streaming television series produced by RTVE and El Terrat which stars Elisabet Casanovas, Artur Busquets and Júlia Bonjoch.
 It features both Catalan and Spanish language dialogue, with roughly a 70%–30% distribution.
 Originally released in RTVE's Playz in February 2020, its subsequent broadcasting run on the Catalan regional broadcaster TV3 generated controversy in Catalonia.

 Premise

 The fiction follows África, a 23-year-old woman living in Barcelona in an apartment shared with Jordi (Artur Busquets) and Scarlett (Júlia Bonjoch) who gets pregnant but she does not know by whom.